cb-ci/ci-backupandrestore/README.md

 # Restore Operations Center or Controller from Backup
-This script `restore.sh` is designed to perform a restoration of a Operations Center or Controller instance in CloudBees Core modern.
+This script [restore-s3-simple.sh](restore-s3-simple.sh) is designed to perform a restoration of a Operations Center or Controller instance in CloudBees Core modern.
 It follows the process outlined in documentation: https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/restoring-manually